ACTIVA: Amortized Causal Effect Estimation via Transformer-based Variational Autoencoder: Datasets

-We examine both a 2-variable and an 8-variable scenario: \begin{itemize} \item \textbf{Two Variables.} We randomly generate 6000 linear models using 3 distinct causal graphs (e.g., \(X \to Y\), \(Y \to X\), or no edges) and sample 50 points each for the observational and interventional distributions.
-We split these 6000 models into 5400 for training and 600 for testing. \item \textbf{Eight Variables.} We generate 30{,}000 linear models (with 2000 distinct graphs, each instantiated with different parameters).
-For each model, we sample 30 data points for the observational and for each interventional distribution.
-Of these 30{,}000 models, 27{,}000 are used for training and 3000 are held out for testing. \end{itemize}
+The causal graphs are generated according to the ER procedure \citep{Erdos1959OnGraphs} where first we generate an ER graph with edge-probability $0.3$ and then randomly remove edges until the graph becomes acyclic.
+When the noise terms follow a Gaussian distribution, we sample \(\beta_{ij}\) uniformly from \([-2, -0.5]\cup[0.5, 2]\) and let \(\varepsilon_j\sim\mathcal{N}(0,0.5)\).
+For the Beta case, we again draw \(\beta_{ij}\) in \([-2, -0.5]\cup[0.5, 2]\), but the noise terms \(\varepsilon_j\) follow \(\mathrm{Beta}(\alpha,\beta)\) with \(\alpha,\beta\sim\mathrm{Uniform}(0.5,2)\).
+We examine both a 2-variable and an 8-variable scenario: in the 2-variable case, we randomly generate 3000 linear models and sample 100 points each for the observational and interventional distributions, whereas in the 8-variable case, we generate 20000 linear models and, for each model, sample 80 data points for the observational and for each interventional distribution.